angular/angularfire/docs/messaging.md

 It may be wise to use file replacements or environments here for different environments

 ```
+// This sample application is using 9.22, make sure you are importing the same version

 import { initializeApp } from "https://www.gstatic.com/firebasejs/9.22.0/firebase-app.js";
 import { getMessaging } from "https://www.gstatic.com/firebasejs/9.22.0/firebase-messaging-sw.js";